srajma/xatra/README.md

 - [x] handling for making cities appear on map (`data.Pura`)
 - [ ] Make `plot_flags` faster by directly calculating `flag_gdf` instead of from `loka_with_features`
 - [ ] Allow custom JSON tooltips to be added at least in `plot_flags` Or descs below via kwargs in `Flag`, `Label`
-- [ ] For Matchers that can be vectorized, make them more effective
+- [ ] For Matchers that can be vectorized, make them more effective [probably WONTFIX]
 - [x] change SEA to use level 1 features instead of level 2
 - [x] option to drop features with no flags
 - [x] custom_labels option